coding4medicine/scripting4biology/en/Level2.0.md

-# Module 2 - Coding practices
+# Level 2 - Algorithms and coding practices